 It is important to remember that people with gallstones need to be monitored closely for gallbladder cancer.

-2. Gender – The cancer has shown strong links to the female gender
+- Gender – The cancer has shown strong links to the female gender

-4. Gallstones – This is considered to be the most common risk factor of gallbladder cancer
+- Gallstones – This is considered to be the most common risk factor of gallbladder cancer

-5. Gallbladder polyp – A type of growth that sometimes forms when small gallstones get embedded in the gallbladder wall
+- Gallbladder polyp – A type of growth that sometimes forms when small gallstones get embedded in the gallbladder wall

-6. Poor lifestyle– Smoking, being overweight, imbalanced diet, and suffering from chronic infections of gallbladder
+- Poor lifestyle– Smoking, being overweight, imbalanced diet, and suffering from chronic infections of gallbladder

-Depending on the stage of the tumor, the primary treatment may involve simple cholecystectomy or radical surgery, involving removal of gall bladder, liver resection (hepatectomy) or removal of sections of liver, and lymph nodes.
-If there is a pancreatic or deudenal involvement, additional resection involving pancreas and the deuodenum may be performed (Hepato-pancreaticoduodenectomy, excision of duodenum wall in localized involvement, Pancreaticoduodenectomy for local and peri pancreatic lymph spread).
+Depending on the stage of the tumor, the primary GBC treatment may involve simple cholecystectomy or radical surgery, involving removal of the gall bladder, liver resection (hepatectomy) or removal of sections of liver, and lymph nodes.
+If there is a pancreatic or duodenal involvement, additional resection involving the pancreas and the duodenum may be performed (Hepato-pancreaticoduodenectomy, excision of duodenum wall in localized involvement, Pancreaticoduodenectomy for local and peri pancreatic lymph spread).

 In the case of GBC, Chemotherapy is directly injected into the hepatic artery (hepatic artery infusion) unlike injecting it into a vein, to maximize the benefit of chemotherapy.
 Since the hepatic artery also supplies to the gall bladder tumor, the drug can be effectively delivered in concentration to the tumor.
-Chemotherapy may also be useful in management of unresectable tumors.
+Chemotherapy may also be useful in the management of unresectable tumors.